25 Grams of Sao Silvestre Buy Now

 FARMER: Ismael Andrade – Andrade Bros

-The Andrade family history began in 1901, with their ancestors at Capim Branco Famr.
-In the eartly 90ies the Andrade brothers acquired Sao Silvestre farm.
+The Andrade family history began in 1901, with their ancestors at Capim Branco Farm.
+In the early 90ies the Andrade brothers acquired Sao Silvestre farm.
 This is where the coffee in this cold brew comes from.
-It is a pretty big farm with 400 hectars.
+It is a pretty big farm with 400 hectar.
 Picking is mostly done by machine.
-Usind state of the art color sorting machines the coffee can be processed at peak ripeness.
+Using state of the art color sorting machines the coffee can be processed at peak ripeness.
 But what’s probably sets this farm apart is its rich volcanic soil that keeps producing award winning coffees.

 COFFEE BEANS AND PROCESSING